• Latest

 Jugoslav Kiprijanović

-Jugoslav Kiprijanović is the editor of the International Family News in Serbian.
-Social activist and a producer, he graduated from the Faculty of Organizational Sciences, University of Belgrade, Serbia.
+Jugoslav Kiprijanović A Serb by nationality, a social activist and a producer, he graduated from the Faculty of Organizational Sciences, University of Belgrade.
 He is an associate of the International Organization for the Family and the World Congress of Families since 2013.
+He was the editor of the International Family News in Serbian from February 2020 until November 2023.
 One of the founders of charity organization Friends of Đurđevi Stupovi Monastery in Ras in 2001, he was also the organization’s president in 2006–2008.
 He coordinated the media campaign to collect funds for the reconstruction and renovation of Đurđevi Stupovi Monastery in Ras, dating back to 1171, which met with countrywide acceptance and is remembered as one of the most successful campaigns in the entire Serbia and the region.
 He organized and produced a number of concerts, lectures, events, shows, films, audio, video and printed editions for children and adults in Serbia and the Republic of Srpska (Bosnia and Herzegovina).
 Between 2008 and 2012 he worked for the Press Office of the Holy Synod of the Serbian Orthodox Church in the Serbian Patriarchate in Belgrade.
-From 2016 until 2019 he was a Senior Advisor/Consultant for Dveri, the first pro-family and pro-life political group in the Serbian Parliament.
-Jugoslav and his wife Zorana are proud parents of four children.
+From 2016 until 2019 he was a Senior Advisor/Consultant for Dveri in the Serbian Parliament.
+With his wife, they are proud parents of four children.
 He lives and works in Belgrade.

 Discussion about this post